The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: K ahler structure on toric symplectic manifold

+\begin{thm}[\cite{Delzant},\cite{KarshonKessler}] The Delzant construction gives a bijective correspondence between the set of all ${\rm AGL}(n,\bbZ)$-congruence classes of Delzant polytopes and the set of all weak isomorphism classes of $2n$-dimensional compact toric symplectic manifolds without boundary. \end{thm}

-We give a brief review on the Delzant construction here.
+We give a brief review of the Delzant construction here.
 Let $P$ be an $n$-dimensional Delzant polytope and

-a system of defining affine equations on $\bbR^n$ of facets of $P$, each $\nu^{(r)}$ being inward pointing normal vector of $r$-th facet, $\cdot$ is the Euclidean inner product and $N$ is the number of facets of $P$.
-In other words $P$ can be described as
+a system of defining affine equations on $\bbR^n$ of facets of $P$, where each $\nu^{(r)}\in\bbZ^n$ being inward pointing normal vector of $r$-th facet, $\cdot$ is the Euclidean inner product and $N$ is the number of facets of $P$.
+In other words, $P$ can be described as

-We may assume that each $\nu^{(r)}$ is primitive\footnote{An integral vector $u$ in $\bbR^n$ is called {\it primitive} if $u$ cannot be described as $u=ku'$ for another integral vector $u'$ and $k\in\bbZ$ with $|k|>1$. } and the set of all $\nu^{(r)}$'s at each vertex form a $\bbZ$-basis of $\bbZ^n$.
+We may assume that each $\nu^{(r)}$ is primitive and the set of all $\nu^{(r)}$'s at each vertex form a $\bbZ$-basis of $\bbZ^n$.
+Here an integral vector $u$ in $\bbR^n$ is called {\it primitive} if $u$ cannot be described as $u=ku'$ for another integral vector $u'$ and $k\in\bbZ$ with $|k|>1$.
 Consider the standard Hamiltonian action of the $N$-dimensional torus $T^N$ on $\bbC^N$ with the moment map

 Let $\tilde\pi:\bbR^N\to \bbR^n$ be the linear map defined by $e_r\mapsto\nu^{(r)}$, where $e_r$ ($r=1,\ldots, N$) is the $r$-th standard basis vector of $\bbR^N$.
-Note that $\tilde\pi$ induces a surjection $\tilde\pi:\bbZ^N\to\bbZ^n$ between the standard lattices by the last condition in Definition~\ref{def:delzantpoly}, and hence it induces a surjective homomorphism between tori, still denoted by $\tilde\pi$,
+Note that $\tilde\pi$ induces a surjection $\tilde\pi=\tilde\pi|_{\bbZ^N}:\bbZ^N\to\bbZ^n$ between the standard lattices by the last condition in Definition~\ref{def:delzantpoly}, and hence it induces a surjective homomorphism between tori, still denoted by $\tilde\pi$,

 Let $H$ be the kernel of $\tilde\pi$ which is an $(N-n)$-dimensional subtorus of $T^N$ and $\frakh$ its Lie algebra.
-We have exact sequences
+We have an exact sequence